mauricio-b-mossi/Notes/CSharp/Basics.md

 ### Constants and static readonly
 A constant is evaluated statically at compile time, and the compiler literally substitutes its value whenever used.
 A constant can be a `bool`, `char`, `string`, any of the built-in numeric types, or an enum type.
 A constant must be initialized with a value.

+> This is important with libraries for example, if your library has a `const`, it will literally
+> be compiled into the consumers binary.
+If you later change the `const`, the effects will not
+> reflect in the consumers code UNTIL the consumer recompiles the whole program.

 Both `const` and `readonly` cannot be changed after assignment.
 However, there are not
 interchangeable:
-- Use `const` when you know the constant value, before the program runs
+- Use `const` when you know the constant value.
 - Use `readonly` when you dynamically get a non changing value.

+### Methods
+A method's signature must be unique within the type.
+> A method's signature is comprised by its name and parameter types ***in order***.
+> This does not include the parameter names (just types) and the return type.

 ### Local Methods
 Local methods are just methods within methods.
 They signal the reader that the method is